How Does Cognitive Capability and Personality Influence Problem Solving in Coding Interview Puzzles?: Motivation

-SE tasks involve sustained reasoning, abstraction, and working-memory effort \cite{siegmund2014measuring, pennington1987stimulus}.
-Controlled experiments show that contextual factors such as environmental noise, visual representation, or model format can directly affect requirement comprehension and analytical accuracy \cite{romano2018effect, turner2014eye, ricca2014assessing}.
-For instance, adding diagrams or mock-ups to textual specifications improves understanding, whereas noisy conditions reduce comprehension speed and precision \cite{romano2018effect, ricca2014assessing}.
-Eye-tracking and comprehension studies further demonstrate that experienced engineers adopt more efficient reasoning patterns than novices, reflecting differences in cognitive control and flexibility \cite{sharafi2015systematic,turner2014eye}.
-Cognitive capability therefore represents a critical element in how engineers handle ambiguity, integrate information, and make decisions under time or complexity constraints \cite{baddeley19683}.
+SE tasks involve sustained reasoning and abstraction~\cite{siegmund2014measuring, pennington1987stimulus}.
+Controlled experiments show that contextual factors such as environmental noise, visual representation, or model format can directly affect requirement comprehension and analytical accuracy~\cite{romano2018effect, turner2014eye, ricca2014assessing}.
+For example, adding diagrams or mock-ups to textual specifications improves understanding, whereas noisy conditions reduce comprehension speed and precision~\cite{romano2018effect, ricca2014assessing}.
+Eye-tracking and comprehension studies further demonstrate that experienced engineers adopt more efficient reasoning patterns than novices, reflecting differences in cognitive control and flexibility~\cite{abbad2022estimating,sharafi2015systematic,turner2014eye}.
+Cognitive capability therefore represents a critical element in the way engineers handle ambiguity, integrate information, and make decisions under time or complexity constraints~\cite{baddeley19683, almulla2023integrated}.

-Problem-solving is central to software engineering, from interpreting requirements to design, implementation and testing.
-These tasks require both logical and conceptual reasoning, with successful solutions depending on how individuals structure and evaluate information \cite{lister2004multi}.
-Novices often rely on surface features of problems, whereas professionals use experience-driven heuristics and pattern recognition to navigate complexity \cite{siegmund2014measuring}.
-Studies in software comprehension and testing show that such reasoning differences are closely tied to performance outcomes, including task accuracy, completion time, and error detection \cite{kanij2015empirical, kanij2013investigation, romano2018effect}.
-Yet, few studies have systematically examined how personality traits and cognitive capability jointly influence this performance.
+Problem solving is central to SE, from interpreting requirements to design, implementation, and testing.
+These tasks require both logical and conceptual reasoning, with successful solutions depending on how individuals structure and evaluate information~\cite{lister2004multi}.
+Novices often rely on surface features of problems, whereas professionals use experience-driven heuristics and pattern recognition to navigate complexity~\cite{siegmund2014measuring}.
+Studies in software comprehension and testing show that such reasoning differences are closely tied to performance outcomes, including task accuracy, completion time, and error detection~\cite{kanij2015empirical, kanij2013investigation, romano2018effect}.
+However, few studies have systematically examined how personality traits and cognitive capability jointly influence this performance.